SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/OR_gate/README.md

 ## Description
 OR gate is one of the basic gates used in digital logic design.
 It behaves as majority-1 gate as even if one of the input signal is 1 then the output is 1.

-In this project, the OR gate is implemented in Verilog HDL using gate level modeling
+In this project, the 2-input OR gate is implemented in Verilog HDL using gate level modeling.

 ## Simulation
 ![Waveform](simulation/simulation.png)